Symmetrization of Rational Maps: Arithmetic Properties and Families of Latt\`es Maps of $\mathbb P^k$: Dynamics of symmetric products

-One can actually show that the $k$-symmetric product of $f$ is holomorphic and enjoys good dynamical properties with respect to the ones of $f$.
+One can actually show that the $k$-fold symmetric product of $f$ is regular and enjoys good dynamical properties with respect to the ones of $f$.

-\begin{proposition} For any $f\in\Hom_d(\p^1)$, the $k$-symmetric product $F$ of $f$ is well-defined.
-Moreover, it satisfies the following properties. \begin{enumerate} \item $F$ is an endomorphism of algebraic degree $d$ of $\p^{k}$. \item If $f$ is a degree $d$ polynomial mapping of $\p^1$, then $F$ is a degree $d$ polynomial mapping of $\p^k$, i.e., there is a totally invariant hyperplane. \item If $K$ is the field of definition of $f$, then $F$ is also defined over $K$. \item If $K$ is the field of moduli of the equivalence class $[f] \in \mathcal{M}_d(\p^1)$, then $K$ is the field of moduli of the equivalence class $[F] \in \mathcal{M}_d(\p^k)$. \end{enumerate} \end{proposition}
+\begin{proposition} For any $f\in\Hom_d(\p^1)$, the $k$-fold symmetric product $F$ of $f$ is well-defined.
+Moreover, it satisfies the following properties. \begin{enumerate} \item $F$ is an endomorphism of degree $d$ of $\p^{k}$. \item If $f$ is a degree $d$ polynomial mapping of $\p^1$, then $F$ is a degree $d$ polynomial mapping of $\p^k$, i.e., there is a totally invariant hyperplane. \end{enumerate} \end{proposition}

-\begin{proof} \mbox{} \begin{enumerate} \item Since $f$ can be written $f([z:w])=[P(z,w):Q(z:w)]$ in homogeneous coordinates with $P,Q$ homogeneous polynomials, the map $\eta_k\circ (f,\ldots,f):(\p^1)^k\to\p^k$ is invariant under the diagonal action of $\mathfrak{S}_k$.
+\begin{proof} \mbox{} \begin{enumerate} \item Since $f$ can be written $f([z\col w])=[P(z\col w)\col Q(z\col w)]$ in homogeneous coordinates with $P,Q$ homogeneous polynomials, the map $\eta_k\circ (f,\ldots,f):(\p^1)^k\to\p^k$ is invariant under the diagonal action of $\mathfrak{S}_k$.
 In particular, there exists homogeneous degree $d$ polynomials $P_0,\ldots,P_k$ such that

 and the map $F$ exists as a rational mapping of $\p^k$.
 Now, remark that

 by construction and if $x\in\p^k$ is an indeterminacy point of $F$, it means that $\eta^{-1}_k\{x\}\in\{\eta_{k,j}\circ(f,\ldots,f)=0\}$ for any $0\leq j\leq k$, which is impossible.
 In particular, the map $F$ has no indeterminacy points.